Paul Brothers (Canadian football): Professional career

 Brothers was selected by the Dallas Cowboys in the sixteenth round (416th overall) of the 1967 NFL/AFL draft, but opted not to sign with the team.

 On March 14, 1967, he was signed by the BC Lions of the Canadian Football League, who already had veteran quarterback Joe Kapp, but did not know if he would re-sign.
 In July, Brothers was waived after the Lions had previously acquired Bernie Faloney to be their starting quarterback.
 On August 5, he was sent to the Eugene Bombers of the Continental Football League to gain more experience.

 In 1968, Brothers was one of the three starters at quarterback that the Lions used during the season.
 Named the starter in 1969, he had 200 completions (tied for third in club history) out of 406 attempts, 2,671 passing yards, 14 touchdowns, and 33 interceptions.
 In 1970, Brothers posted 2,604 passing yards, 14 touchdowns, and 19 interceptions.
 On September 8, 1971, he was released after starting seven games with a 3–4 record; overall, he started 48 games for the Lions.

 On September 14, 1971, Brothers began a five-game trial with the Ottawa Rough Riders, eventually earning a permanent role.
 On June 17, 1973, he announced his retirement to focus on his real estate business in Oregon.

 Coaching career

-Brothers coached football and girls basketball at Marist High School in Eugene, Oregon from 1975 to 1986 with a record of 196-139.
+Back in Oregon, Brothers coached football and girls basketball at Marist High School in Eugene from 1975 to 1986 with a record of 196-139.

 He joined the Willamette High School girls basketball program before the 1993-94 season, where he had a coaching record of 437-122, 17 consecutive postseason appearances, and won four Class 5A state championships (2007, 2009, 2013 and 2014).
 He retired in 2014.